samir-haliru/init-scripts/n8n/README.md

 # n8n Auto-Install Script

-A comprehensive initialization script for automatically deploying n8n workflow automation on Debian/Ubuntu servers.
+An initialization script for automatically deploying n8n workflow automation on Debian/Ubuntu servers.
 This script sets up n8n using Docker with systemd service management, optional domain configuration with SSL, and comprehensive logging.

 ## What this script does